palexster/wedding/content/wedding.md

 ## Camping

 There are unlimited rustic camping spots available at Willow-Witt where you can pitch your tent for the weekend at no cost, as we have the property from Friday through Sunday.
-There are two private outdoor showers and bathrooms in a central outdoor area, near a large outdoor kitchen.
+There are two private outdoor showers and bathrooms in a central outdoor area near a large outdoor kitchen.

 ## Hotels